Directed by David Solomon

 - Danger Takes a Backseat: Dreg shows up in Ben's back seat, to speak with him.
 Ben promptly tells him to get lost.

-- Darkness = Death: The lights hurt Joyce's eyes, so her daughters turn them off, leaving the demon free to crawl about unobserved.
+- Darkness Equals Death: The lights hurt Joyce's eyes, so her daughters turn them off, leaving the demon free to crawl about unobserved.

 - Description Cut: Buffy says that the Scoobies have everything under control while she's with Joyce.
 Cut to the Scoobies getting their ass kicked by vamps.